refractproject/minim/README.md

 ### Converting from Types

 If the JSON above is used, it can be converted back to Minim types to make a roundtrip.
-As a note, all meta data is lost in a roundtrip.

 ```javascript
 var arrayType = minim.convertFromDom(aboveJson);